chandrakanth-1234/c-programs/operators.md

 4. `&&`

 ✅ Answer: 4.`&&`

-📝 Explanation: && is a Logical AND operator ,not a bitwise.
+📝Explanation: && is a Logical AND operator ,not a bitwise.
 ---